-Example Population: If we wanted to study everyone in 3rd grade at this school, who would be in our population?
+Example Population: If we wanted to study everyone in $7^{th}$ grade at this school, who would be in our population?

-• Answer: All the students in third grade at this school.
-We would not include any other 3rd grade students at a different school, and we would not include students at this school who are not in 3rd grade.
+• Answer: All the students in seventh grade at this school.
+We would not include any other 7th grade students at a different school, and we would not include students at this school who are not in 7th grade.

 Example Sample: Sometimes it is not possible to study everyone in a population.
-For example, it would be difficult to study everyone in the United States (It would take too much time & cost too much money.), so epidemiologists will use a sample of the population.
+For example, it would be difficult to study everyone in the United States (not enough time & not enough money), so epidemiologists will use a sample of the population.
 If our study population is the students at this school, we may decide to study the people in this classroom as our sample.
 This means that only the people in the classroom that will be included in the study.
-If someone is in the hallway, they are not included in the sample.
+If someone is in the hallway, they are no included in the sample.

-Example Case & Control: A case can be anyone within your study group who has the disease you are studying.
-A control is anyone else left in the study group.
+Example Case & Control: A case can be anyone within your study group (sample or population) who has the disease you are studying.
+A control is anyone else left in the sample.
 For example, if our sample is this classroom, we decide that the "disease" we are studying is people wearing classes.
-Our cases would be people in this classroom who wear glasses, and our controls would be people in this classroom who do not wear glasses.
+Our cases would be people in this classroom who wear classes, and our controls would be people in this classroom who do not wear glasses.
+Raise your hand if you are case.
 Raise your hand if you are a control.